hafizurrahaman31/--Customer-Support-Analytics-Dashboard-/README.md

 # Excel-Sales-Dashboard-Beginner-Project
-nteractive Excel dashboard built using advanced formulas, slicers, and visuals.
+interactive Excel dashboard built using advanced formulas, slicers, and visuals.
 Summarizes sales performance by region and product.
 Practiced layout design, KPI cards, and dynamic filtering for real-world analytics.

 This project features a fully interactive business dashboard built using Microsoft Excel.
 It summarizes sales performance across regions, products, and time periods using dynamic visuals and formulas.